techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-2-notes.md

 ---

 ## Reflection (for leader)
-- Did pupils connect input → event → output clearly?
+- Did participants connect input → event → output clearly?
 - Were they able to extend beyond button A?
-- Who showed strong debugging/mentoring potential?
-- Did using the **CSF booklet examples** help scaffold understanding?